tejaskundu/Colon-cancer-cell-nuclei-identification-using-Deep-Learning/README.md

 To run the application locally, you need to run the access the **Colon_Cancer_Nuclei_Identification.ipynb** notebook file through Jupyter notebook, Select "**Kernel** " **>>** **"Restart and Run all"** from the dropdown menu.

 ### Note:
-This project was a part of a competition in Kaggle and had certain restrictions and guidelines were required to follow.
+This project was a part of a competition in Kaggle and had certain restrictions and guidelines whcich were required to be followed.
 To find out more, please visit: https://www.kaggle.com/competitions/deep-learning-for-msc-coursework-2022/